sohamsb/customer-perception-analysis/README.md

 Preprocessed the dataset to remove stopwords and clean raw text using NLP techniques like regular expressions and NLTK.

 *Attribute Mapping:*
-Mapped the most frequently mentioned words to seven key attributes: Seating, Flight Punctuality, Dining, Luggage Handling, Entertainment, and Service.
+Mapped the most frequently mentioned words to seven key attributes - Seating, Flight Punctuality, Dining, Luggage Handling, Entertainment, and Service.

 *Analysis Framework:*